 The case for recruiting for soft skills is strong.
 But, there’s something to be said for balancing good leadership and communication with individuals who have honed their talent.

 The importance of hard skills in hiring

-Have some recruiters overcorrected in their search for candidates with high EQ?
+Have some recruiters overcorrected in their search for job seekers with high EQ?
 Maybe, says one expert.

-While it’s true that technical masters do become top CEOs – Steve Jobs and Bill Gates come to mind – other experts note that eventually, soft skills and emotional intelligence must be learned.
-Many programmers, for example, have some of the primary hard skills that it takes to run a company.
+While it’s true that technical masters become top CEOs – Steve Jobs and Bill Gates come to mind – other experts note that eventually, soft skills and emotional intelligence must be learned.
+Many programmers, for example, have some of the primary hard skills it takes to run a company.
 However, they fall short on crucial EQ traits like listening.
-The best leaders can learn soft skills over time but start as an expert in something.
+The best leaders can learn soft skills over time but start as experts in something.